-Contaminated Sites - SB 92 by Sen. Evers (R) and HB 351 by Rep. Drake (R) would require DEP to include protocols for the use of long-term natural attenuation where site conditions warrant.
+Contaminated Sites - SB 100 by Sen. Simpson, SB 92 by Sen. Evers (R) and HB 351 by Rep. Drake (R) would require DEP to include protocols for the use of long-term natural attenuation where site conditions warrant.
 "Long-term natural attenuation" means natural attenuation approved by DEP as a site rehabilitation program task instead of expensive active remediation.
-HB 351 was picked up by the Senate and passed out with an amendment The amendment does not affect the overall scope of the bill, but now HB 351 must go back to the House for final passage.
+HB 351 was picked up by the Senate and passed out with an amendment.
+The amendment does not affect the overall scope of the bill, but now HB 351 must go back to the House for final passage.
+Additionally, SB 100 was amended and now includes the language from SB 92/HB 351.
+SB 100 passed out of the House and now must return to the Senate.